Skip to main content

 • Food allergies and skin sensitivities can also cause overgrooming.

-Your vet may examine skin samples and ask questions about your cat’s behavior to get to the root of what’s causing his overgrooming.
-You might need to explore diet changes, flea treatments, and medications or supplements to support your cat’s skin health to treat the issue.
+Your vet may examine skin samples and ask questions about your cat’s behavior to determine what’s causing his overgrooming.
+You might need to explore diet changes, flea treatments, and medications or supplements to support your cat’s skin health and treat the issue.

-If you suspect that your cat’s hairball production is too frequent, then a trip to the vet is in order.
-Your vet can do a thorough examination and evaluate your cat for potential health issues.
-If your vet determines that all is normal, then you can help reduce your cat’s hairball production through thorough, regular grooming.
+If you suspect your cat’s hairball production is too frequent, then a trip to the vet is in order.
+Your vet can thoroughly examine and evaluate your cat for potential health issues.
+If your vet determines all is normal, you can help reduce your cat’s hairball production through thorough, regular grooming.
 Your vet might also recommend oral hairball aids to help your cat pass ingested hair.
 If your cat has fleas, then treating the fleas may reduce his grooming and the hairballs he’s producing.
-Getting to the bottom of a hairball issue can take some time, but it’s important to make sure there isn’t a health issue causing the problem.
+Getting to the bottom of a hairball issue can take some time, but it’s important to ensure no health issue is causing the problem.

 Paige Cerulli